shrushtikaza/med-chat/README.md

 # MedChat - AI Healthcare Assistant

 ## Overview
 MedChat is an intelligent, speech-assisted healthcare assistant that helps patients navigate their medical needs by analyzing symptoms and providing personalized recommendations.
-Using advanced AI and natural language processing, MedChat bridges the gap between patient concerns and appropriate medical care.
+Using NLP and other AI tools, MedChat bridges the gap between patient concerns and appropriate medical care.

 ## Technology Stack
 - **Speech Recognition**: `speech_recognition` library for voice input processing